Does Air Canada impose age restrictions for infants?

 What is Air Canada policy on checking-in and baggage allowance when traveling with a child?

 A child or infant’s baggage allowance is over and above the baggage allowance of the parent.
 For children and infants occupying a seat, the normal carry-on baggage allowance applies.
-If the infant does not occupy a seat (infant on lap), the accompanying adult may carry on board one standard carry-on bag not exceeding 10 kg (22 lbs) for the infant’s belongings, in addition to the normal carry-on allowance.
+If the infant does not occupy a seat (infant on lap), the accompanying adult may carry on board one standard carry-on bag for the infant’s belongings, in addition to the normal carry-on allowance.

 Air Canada allows childrens under 2 years old to travel on an adult’s lap to any destination, domestic or international.
-If you will travel with an infant on lap within Canada, you can book your flight online or by calling Air Canada Reservations.
-Online booking is not available when traveling with your infant on lap to the U.S. or any other international destination.
-In this case, infants must be added by calling Air Canada Reservations after you’ve completed your booking online (this applies to international flights as well as travel to/from the U.S).
+Online booking is not available when traveling with your infant on lap to any destination.
+In this case, infants must be added by calling Air Canada Reservations after you’ve completed your booking online.

-Because child restraint devices are not permitted in the International Business Class, infants cannot occupy their own seat and must travel as an infant on lap.
+Because child restraint devices are not permitted in the Signature Class, infants cannot occupy their own seat and must travel as an infant on lap.

 Infants Traveling in Their Own Seat